 Finally, to complicate matters, some oaths explicitly require that officers agree to not have conflicts of interest while serving in office.
-Such additional requirements are relatively rare and when they do apply, and often apply only to a subset of state officers.
+Such additional requirements are relatively rare and, when they do apply, often apply only to a subset of state officers.

-To summarize, most school board oaths are identical to the oaths taken by all state officers and thus very general.
+To summarize, most school board oaths are identical to the oaths taken by all state officers and thus are very general.
 A minority of oaths are more restrictive regarding honesty and deal directly or obliquely with conflicts of interest.
 Of this minority, some consist of more restrictive state oaths that also apply to school boards; some are school-board-specific oaths that are more restrictive than their respective state oaths, while some other school board oaths are actually less restrictive than the general statewide oaths.
-These findings are compiled in table 1.
+These findings are compiled in Table 1, and reflect a review of our 2005 analysis and Spring, 2013 statutes.

-The oaths of office listed in table 1 set forth the overarching parameters (or duties) governing how public officials must discharge their specific duties of office.
+The oaths of office listed in Table 1 set forth the overarching parameters (or duties) governing how public officials must discharge their specific duties of office.
 Those specific duties are generally fleshed out in the state ethics codes, election codes, and educational codes in particular.
-As an illustration, Rhode Island mandates the following duties for school board members:
+Only Illinois does not require through state law that local school directors take an oath of office.
+As an illustration, consider how Rhode Island mandates the following duties for school board members: